evhub/coconut/HELP.md

     try:
         0 = n  # destructuring assignment
     except MatchError:
+        pass
+    else:
+        return 1
     try:
         _ is int = n  # also destructuring assignment
     except MatchError:
         pass
     else: if n > 0:  # in Coconut, if, match, and try are allowed after else return n * factorial(n-1)
-    else:
-        return 1
     raise TypeError("the argument to factorial must be an integer >= 0")

 # Test cases: